Know All About Colosseum Underground Tour | History, Highlights & What To Expect

 The Colosseum, along with the Roman Forum and Palatine Hill, has become an unmissable part of the Rome experience.
 The Colosseum, in particular, has come to be known as a symbol of Rome and is the most visited attraction in the city.
 Once a spectacular arena that hosted gladiator battles and animal hunts, the Colosseum now serves as a reminder of how far we have come while showcasing the masterful craftsmanship and architecture of the ancient Roman era.

-- A prime reason why a Colosseum underground tour should be an essential part of your experience in the attraction is the history associated with this section.
+- Learn the incredible history of the Colosseum - A prime reason why a Colosseum underground tour should be an essential part of your experience in the attraction is the history associated with this section.
 Think of the Colosseum underground as the backstage area where all the behind-the-scenes work before a big gladiator fight happened.
-A lot to see and experience, wouldn't you say?

 History of the Colosseum Underground

 Construction work was completed approximately 10 years after the arena was inaugurated.
-The Colosseum Underground featured a system of tunnels with two major corridors.
-This space was used to hold animals and gladiators before contests began and included 80 vertical shafts that provided the former instant access to the area.
-The Colosseum Underground was restructured and constructed at least twelve different times; it also boasted a considerable number of machines, including elevators and hydraulic mechanisms.
+The Colosseum underground area featured a system of tunnels with two major corridors and 80 vertical shafts to provide instant access to the arena.
+The Colosseum underground area was restructured and constructed at least twelve different times; it also boasted a considerable number of machines, including elevators and hydraulic mechanisms.

-Yes.
-Your Colosseum ticket includes skip-the-line access to sections like the Underground and Arena.
+A. Yes.
+Your Colosseum Underground Tour includes skip-the-line access to sections like the Underground and Arena.

-Yes.
-The Colosseum underground tour offers access to the area floor, the underground, and the third floor, making for a memorable experience.
+A. Yes.
+The Colosseum Underground Tour offers priority access to the arena, the underground, and the third floor, if the ticket includes, making for a memorable experience.